Go Clockwise from 16 November

 During the main construction period, from 16 November 2020 for approximately 12 months, St. Martin's Way and Nicholas Street will be closed to southbound traffic from the Fountains Roundabout.

 The most efficient and practical solution will be to make the inner ring road primarily two-lane clockwise one-way route for all traffic.

 Map and directions

-There will be a one-way only route northbound up Nicholas Street and St. Martin's Way, and west from The Bars past the Amphitheatre, along Vicar's Lane, Little St. John Street and Pepper Street.
+There is now a one-way only route northbound up Nicholas Street and St. Martin's Way, and west from The Bars past the Amphitheatre, along Vicar's Lane, Little St. John Street and Pepper Street.

-However, St. Oswald's Way will remain in two-way operation as normal.
+However, St. Oswald's Way remains in two-way operation as normal.

 We recommend that through traffic uses the A55 to bypass the city centre to/from North Wales and Wrexham, or via M56 and Queensferry to/from the Wirral and Neston direction.

 Please plan your journey and bear with us while the work is carried out and take account of any COVID-19 restrictions that may be in place.